cryptodread/lightning-jet-wrapper/docs/instructions.md

-2. Run the following command to enter the `balanceofsatoshis.embassy` container:
+2. Run the following command to enter the `lightning-jet.embassy` container:

-    `docker exec -it balanceofsatoshis.embassy /bin/bash`
+    `docker exec -it lightning-jet.embassy /bin/bash`

-3. Run the following command to set the default LND node to be this Embassy:

-    `export BOS_DEFAULT_SAVED_NODE=embassy`

-## You should now be able to run Balance of Satoshis commands.
+## You should now be able to run Lightning Jet commands.

-## Use `./bos help` for more information.
+## Use `jet help` for more information.